jlouis/etorrent/README.md

    * BEP 12 - Multitracker Metadata Extension.
    * BEP 23 - Tracker Returns Compact Peer Lists.

-## GETTING STARTED WITHOUT INSTALLING
+## GETTING STARTED

-  0. Install rebar(!)
-  1. Check Makefile.config for the right configuration options
-  2. edit the file 'priv/etorrent.config'.
-Use the example 'priv/etorrent.config.example' as a start.
-  3. 'rebar get-deps' to get the dependencies needed by the code.
-  4. 'rebar compile' to compile the code into the BEAM format.
+   0. 'make compile' - this compiles the source code
-  5. 'make run'
+   1. 'make rel' - this creates an embedded release in *rel/etorrent* which can subsequently be moved to a location at your leisure.
+   2. edit *rel/etorrent/etc/app.config* - there are a number of directories which must be set in order to make the system work.
+   3. check *rel/etorrent/etc/vm.args* - Erlang args to supply
+   4. If you enabled the webui, check *rel/etorrent/etc/webui.config*
+   5. run 'rel/etorrent/bin/etorrent console'
    6. drop a .torrent file in the watched dir and see what happens.
    7. call etorrent:help(). from the Erlang CLI to get a list of available commands.
    8. If you enabled the webui, you can try browsing to its location.
 By default the location is 'http://localhost:8080'.

-## GETTING STARTED WITH INSTALLING

-  1. edit 'Makefile.config' to suit your liking.
-  2. 'rebar compile'
-  3. 'rebar generate'
-  4. You should now have a standalone embedded node in the 'rel' directory.

 ## ISSUES